 Research Training Grant

-The Education and Training Committee and the Committee to Promote Student Interests are pleased to announce that SPR will once again provide Research Training Grants.
-These grants enable graduate students and postdocs to obtain mentored training in psychophysiological methods that is necessary for the applicant’s future research goals, but which is not available at the applicant’s home institution.
+The Education and Training Committee is pleased to announce that SPR will once again provide Research Training Grants.
+These grants enable graduate students and postdocs to obtain mentored training in psychophysiological methods that are necessary for their future research goals, but are not available at their home institution.
 Applicants should propose a training plan involving one or more outside sponsors who are experts in the chosen psychophysiological methods.
 These awards may facilitate in-person training through a visit to the sponsor’s laboratory, remote training through virtual meetings with the sponsors, or a combination of the two.

 Budget and Allowable Costs